Department of Defense (DoD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA).

 D. Withholding Payment

 Response: It would be unwise to state a specific date such as “not to exceed 30 days” because the contractor may need a longer time to return the PIV card.
-Adding language like “pending satisfactory resolution of the non-compliance” is superfluous, as it is a given that the Government would only hold final payment until the non-compliance has been resolved.
+Adding language like “pending satisfactory resolution of the non-compliance” is superfluous, as it is a given that the Government would only Start Printed Page 82576hold final payment until the non-compliance has been resolved.

 This is not a significant regulatory action and, therefore, is not subject to review under Section 6(b) of Executive Order 12866, Regulatory Planning and Review, dated September 30, 1993.
 This rule is not a major rule under 5 U.S.C.
 804.